CalyxOS/calyxos.org/pages/docs/guide/apps/index.md

 <div class="feature small-img">
 <img src="{{'/assets/images/osapps/datura.png' | relative_url}}" />
 <div>
 **[[Datura]]** gives you fine-grained control over how each app can access the network.
+You can:

 * Block network access for an app completely
 * Block background network access for an app
 * Block Wi-Fi for an app
 * Block Mobile data for an app
-* Block VPN for an app
+* Force an app to only connect to the internet via VPN
 </div>
 </div>

 ### CalyxOS Dialer

-* Phone Dialer has built in optional support for Signal and WhatsApp calling.
+* Phone Dialer has built-in support for Signal and WhatsApp calling options.
   * You're always shown the Signal option, and you can make a Signal call if the contact has Signal.
   * The WhatsApp option is only shown when you have WhatsApp installed, and you can make a WhatsApp call if the contact has WhatsApp.
   * If you don't want these options, they can be turned off from Menu (top right) -> Settings -> Display options -> Show call provider selection dialog.
-* Phone Dialer has support for ‘Sensitive Numbers’ feature, where calls to numbers for help lines such as domestic violence, child abuse, suicide hotlines are not recorded in the call log
+* Phone Dialer also comes with a ‘Sensitive Numbers’ feature, where calls to helplines numbers, such as domestic violence, child abuse, and suicide hotlines, are not recorded in the call log
-  * These numbers are also available from a menu entry, Helplines
+  * You can access these numbers from a menu entry called Helplines in the dialer

 ### CalyxOS Chromium